-New Rochelle was settled by French Huguenots in the 1680s and was named after the French port city of La Rochelle.
+New Rochelle was settled by French Huguenots in the 1680s, and was named after the French port city of La Rochelle.
 Its most famous resident is English born journalist Thomas Paine who wrote “Common Sense” in 1775 urging the British colonies in North America to seek independence.
-You can visit the Thomas Paine cottage and museum located off North Avenue.
+You can visit the Thomas Paine Cottage Museum located off North Avenue.

 Local Highways: I-95, Hutchinson River Parkway